elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - Durables vs. nondurables
   - can put off purchases of durable goods when times are tough
 - Output is more volatile than total hours

-Define a business cycle.
-Discuss the causes of business cycles.
-Briefly describe the history of business cycles in Canada.
-Describe how key economic variables are affected by the business cycle.
-Identify alternative policy approaches to dealing with business cycles.

 ### Explanation of Fluctuation